 The high cost of textbooks has become a serious obstacle to accessing post-secondary education in BC.
 The commercial textbook industry is making huge profits off students who are already facing ever-increasing tuition fees and student loan debt.

 Since 2002, the cost of textbooks has nearly doubled.
 In fact, 26% of BC students choose to not register for a course due to textbook costs, which negatively impacts their academic career.
 There is a solution to this problem: the implementation of Open Education Resources (OERs).

 OERs come in many forms: full courses, lesson plans, videos, exams, and textbooks.
 These are available in digital formats for free or in print at a very low cost.
 With traditional textbooks, instructors must choose between delivering the curriculum they feel is right for their students and delivering a lesson that mirrors the commercial textbooks.
 Through open textbooks, instructors can mix and modify their textbooks to emphasize the lessons they want to deliver, with ancillary resources available to improve the learning experience.

-In the past 5 years, open textbooks have saved students more than $6 million; more funding will result in more materials and save students money one class at a time!
+BCcampus, an agency of the BC government, is tasked with centralizing efforts to create and enhance open education resources in the province.
+In 2012 the government provided one million dollars to initiate the open textbook initiative, and added an additional one million in 2013 to further grow the project.
+Since that time, open textbooks have saved students over $9 million collectively through traditional, high-cost textbooks being replaced with OER options.
+More funding will result in more resources and save students money one class at a time!
 All it takes to expand the program is a commitment from instructors and administration to make saving students money a priority.